Tommy Vitolo

 Tommy Vitolo (born 1978) is an American energy consultant and politician who represents the 15th Norfolk District in the Massachusetts House of Representatives from 2019 to present.

 Early life and education

 Vitolo grew up in Connecticut and attended high school at the Kent School in Connecticut.
 He earned a B.S from North Carolina State University as a Park Scholar, an M.S. from Dublin City University as a Mitchell Scholar, and a Ph.D. in systems engineering from Boston University.

 Professional career

 Vitolo worked as an energy consultant and expert witness for Synapse Energy Economics, a public interest-oriented consulting firm in Cambridge, Massachusetts.
 Before joining Synapse, Vitolo worked at the Massachusetts Institute of Technology Lincoln Laboratory.

-Personal
+Personal life

 Vitolo is married to Jennifer Taranto, has two school-aged children, and lives in Brookline, Massachusetts.